 Our Favorite Picture Books About Honesty

-All links for purchase are Amazon Affiliate links, and most age ranges listed are publishers’ recommendations.
+*** Affiliate links used.
+As an affiliate I earn from qualifying purchases.
+Thank you for considering making a purchase through my links!
+To read my full disclosure CLICK HERE.
+Most age ranges listed are publishers’ recommendations.
 Always remember that you know your child best, and thank you for considering making a purchase through my links!

 What Should Darla Do? by Ganit and Adir Levy, illustrated by Doro Kaiser — Yes, this book (part of the Levy’s “Power to Choose” series) is about much more than just honesty.
 But, Darla and her readers face some terrific scenarios in which they might choose an honest response or a dishonest response (such as finding a toy on the sidewalk and trying to find its owner or taking it home).
 My love for this series is strong, especially in how it depicts possible consequences of both the positive and the negative choice.
 You can read my full review here.
 Ages 3-12.

 Ruthie and the (Not So) Teeny Tiny Lie by Laura Rankin — One day at school, Ruthie finds a teeny tiny camera.
 When Martin tells Ruthie the camera belongs to him, she claims that it’s her camera that she received for her birthday.
 From here, Rankin beautifully portrays the various emotions we may feel after we tell a lie, from happiness to anxiety, shame, guilt, embarrassment, and remorse.
 Her parents are kind and gentle when the truth comes out, but they do encourage her to fix her mistake by telling the truth herself, as important lesson for all of us parents to remember, too!
 You can read my full review here.
 Ages 3-6.